Lanxin2626/comp5347-ass/README.md

 ### Running the app

-* Import two json file (userlist and phonelist) by using MongoDBCompass
+* Import two json file (userlist and phonelisting) by using MongoDBCompass

 * Opening back end server first